denismurphy/modern-template-techniques/README.md

 Explores using `constexpr` to make template code more efficient at runtime and during compile-time.

-## 🤝 Contribute

-Contributions to this repository are welcome.
-If you have an example of an advanced template technique you'd like to add, please open a pull request.

-## ✍️ Authors

-- **Denis Murphy**

 ## 📄 License

 This repository is licensed under the MIT license.